liam-kelley/RIR-in-a-Box/README.md

 ```

+### Step 3 : go elsewhere for more instructions

-Once you set up the environment, go to the RIR-in-a-Box/datasets/GWA_3DFRONT folder for extra instructions.
+Go to the RIR-in-a-Box/datasets/GWA_3DFRONT folder for extra instructions.

+### Step 4 : go elsewhere for more instructions

 Then, go to the RIR-in-a-Box/models folder for extra instructions.

+### Step 5 : Have fun

 Congrats!
 Enjoy RIR-in-a-Box.